 One last word, your organisation’s capability should come from within.
 Look for programs that focus on real teams working on your actual organisational and strategic challenges.
 Programs that focus on coaching and mentoring as key elements are important.

-Jane Cockburn focuses on building design-thinking capability within organisations and transforming how they work today.
+Written for Hargraves by Jane Cockburn.
+Jane focuses on building design-thinking capability within organisations and transforming how they work today.